Start looking and feeling your best today.

 (5) BE MINDFUL OF FATS

 You need some fat in the diet, but you want to be mindful of just how much you are consuming because they’re more calorically dense than carbohydrates or proteins.
 In other words, fats can add up fast.
 F-Factor isn’t a no-fat diet, it’s a low fat diet.
-Roughly 30% of your calories per day should come from healthy fats, which equates to ~33g if you are on Step 1 of the F-Factor Diet.
+Roughly 30% of your calories per day should come from healthy fats, which equates to ~33g of additional fats if you are on Step 1 of the F-Factor Diet.
+Additional fats means this is on top of the healthy fats in lean proteins, like grass-fed beef and low-fat yogurts and cheeses.
 For information on which foods are fats, see page 41 of the F-Factor Diet book, and to get the low-down where olive oil comes into play, read click here.

 (6) BUILD LEAN MUSCLE